Pelham Olympians

 Meg had been preparing for this without really knowing it since early childhood: Pelham rec soccer and, at a time when there was no girl’s middle school team, boy’s JV soccer, swimming and diving in the summers, varsity lacrosse for four years at Sacred Heart in Greenwich and, of course, sailing, including competitive racing from the time she was ten through her four years at Connecticut College.
 Inspiration (and probably a healthy dose of genes) came from her maternal grandmother, who was a competitive “yachter” (as sailing was then called), racking up trophies in a field of virtually all men in the 1940s to 1960s.
 The four years leading up to the race had been fraught with personal and family challenges, overcome in no small part, she says, by support from the Pelham community.

 To her, the greatest gift of participating in the Olympics is not the potential medal, but joining in the Olympic spirit of giving one’s all.
 (She thinks the movie Eddie the Eagle really conveys this.)
-Meg now lives in Jamestown, Rhode Island with her husband and fourteen-year-old daughter.
-She has continued to sail competitively, runs the sailing program at the Conanicut Yacht Club and heads the Conanicut Island Sailing Foundation, a not-for-profit dedicated to marine education and sailing.
+In 2021, Meg was living in Jamestown, Rhode Island with her husband and then fourteen-year-old daughter.
+She had continued to sail competitively, runs the sailing program at the Conanicut Yacht Club and heads the Conanicut Island Sailing Foundation, a not-for-profit dedicated to marine education and sailing.

 Meg Gaillard